When creating a bucket, you can specify the geographic location for your bucket as well as the default storage class of the bucket.

 InvalidBucketName in the

-so.
-For example, if you are the Editor, Owner, or Storage Admin of
+do so.
+For example, if you have the Storage Admin role on a project, you

 Also, because the bucket namespace is global, your bucket name must be unique

-code and the bucket creation request will fail.
-The body of the error response
+status code and the bucket creation request fails.
+The body of the error